-A House in Multiple Occupation (HMO) is a property rented out by at least three people who are not from one household, such as a family, but share facilities such as a bathroom and kitchen.
+An HMO is a property rented out by at least 3 people who are not from one household, such as a family, but share facilities such as a bathroom and kitchen.

 The Housing Act 2004 requires large HMOs to be licensed to ensure minimum standards of safety and maintenance.

-A HMO needs to be licensed if it has five or more tenants, forming two or more households and using shared facilities such as toilets, bathrooms and kitchens.
+An HMO needs to be licensed if it has 5 or more tenants, forming 2 or more households and using shared facilities such as toilets, bathrooms and kitchens.

 Public HMO Register

-The Housing Act 2004 requires that local authorities hold a public register of all registered HMOs.
+The Housing Act 2004 requires that local authorities hold and maintain a public register of all registered HMOs.

 View a redacted version of the HMO register.